nuejs/www/blog/introducing-nue-css/index.md

 ## Start with a design system
 Every Nue CSS project starts with a design system.
-It's your "single source of truth" to ensure design consistency:
+It's your "single source of truth":

 [image.tall]
   small: /img/abstract-design-system.png
   large: /img/abstract-design-system-big.png
+  size: 600 × 410

-Design system is a simple concept: you define the master look and feel in one, central location and let all your pages inherit from that.
-Ideally your design system is just a single self-documenting CSS file that even your mom can understand:
+Design system is a simple concept: you define the master look and feel in a central location and let all your pages inherit from that.
+Ideally, your design is just a single self-documenting CSS file that even your mom can understand:

 [site-list]